BradleyA/git-TEST-commit-automation/hooks/README.md

 https://help.github.com/en/articles/syncing-a-fork

-Start a new git repository
+Start a new git repository to test git-TEST-commit-automation solution

     Create a directory mksdir    git-TEST-1
     Go into the new directory    cd git-TEST-1